kooryan/kooryan.github.io/content/blog/_index.md

 <small>

-Usually, I love to eat good food (French, Italian, Korean, Japanese, Chinese) and play soccer.
+Usually, I love to eat good food (French, Italian, Korean, Japanese, Chinese), playing soccer, and playing poker when I have remaining brain power to spare.
 I like listening to house music and usually dance to house and breaking as well.

  </small>